Greece is one of the places we’ve all read about and seen pictures of countless times, right?

 So there I was, meeting up with Panosh and 3 other friends of his.
-I forget their names now, but they were all nice guys and spoke enough English for us to all understand each other, buy beer, and point out all the hot greek girls.
+I forget their names now, but they were all nice guys and spoke just enough English for us to all understand each other, buy beer, and point out all the hot greek girls.

 They needed to eat, so we walked into a pizza place that had tons of craft beers on the menu.
-That works for me!

 And, of course, right as I’m contemplating this they ask me if I want to check out some Greek rock music.

-(In case you didn’t know, the answer to that question is always ‘Yes, I would LOVE to check out some Greek rock music.‘)
+In case you didn’t know, the answer to that question is always “Yes, I would LOVE to check out some Greek rock music.”

 “What are the flowers for?”
 I asked Panosh.